IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the ImageFile collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate ImageFile items.
+Collection endpoint that accepts various query parameters to filter and sort ImageFile items.
 Supports filtering on fields within ImageFile items.

 ### Example